dhclark18/analyzarr/README.md

 - Creates database of problematic episodes for you to manually intervene.
 - Uses database to create webpage depicting all the tv series in your library and which ones have problematic episodes.
 - Supports real-time directory watching.
 - Supports FORCED_RUN mode.
-When false it will just verify that downloaded TV episode filenames match official titles without triggering a deletion and redownload.
+When false it will just verify that downloaded episodes' filename match official titles without triggering a deletion and redownload.

 ## Requirements
 - Only works with custom Sabnzbd currently because it requires a prequeue script specifically designed for Sabnzbd and psycopg2